agent-elli0t/agent-elli0t.github.io/_posts/2024-04-13-cybersploit-1-walkthrough.md

 flag3: cybersploit{Z3X21CW42C4 many many congratulations !}
 ```

-### Key Commands Explained

-- `uname -a`: Displays system information, including the kernel version.
-- `gcc exploit.c -o exploit`: Compiles the C source code (`exploit.c`) into an executable named `exploit`.
-- `chmod +x exploit`: Grants execute permissions to the compiled exploit binary.
-- `./exploit`: Executes the compiled exploit, triggering the privilege escalation process.
-- `cd /root`: Changes directory to the root user's home directory.
-- `ls`: Lists the contents of the current directory.
-- `cat finalflag.txt`: Displays the contents of the `finalflag.txt` file, revealing the final flag.

 By following these steps and understanding each command's purpose, you can gain valuable insights into the process of privilege escalation and exploit execution.
 Enjoy your exploration of cybersecurity!